 - Columbia River Fisheries Mitigation Program (Corps of Engineers)

 - Fish and Wildlife Operations and Maintenance Budget (Corps of Engineers)

 - Lower Snake River Compensation Plan (U.S. Fish and Wildlife Service)

 Implementation of responsibilities

 The amended Power Act established the Independent Scientific Review Panel as an eleven-member group of scientists.
 The Act also provides for the creation of Peer Review Groups to assist the ISRP in its review.
 These are groups formed to provide the panel with specific expertise and review.
 Appointments to the ISRP and Peer Review Groups are made by the Council based on recommendations from the National Research Council.
 The Act specifies that the panel should include expertise in fish and wildlife and in ocean sciences.

 The ISRP provides the Council with independent scientific review of fish and wildlife recovery projects within the context of the Council's program.
 The Council directs the ISRP to focus its review on those projects that, in the panel's judgment, would benefit from scientific review.
 This includes especially research, evaluation, and management projects.
 The Council also may ask the ISRP to review subbasin and other plans to ensure that strategies are consistent with the Scientific Principles, guidelines and other established scientific information.
 Most projects to support coordination between parties should not require scientific review.
 Similarly, projects that are confined to engineering or construction of a previously reviewed strategy may not require additional scientific review.

-Sequencing and scheduling of project review are based on the annual project review procedures agreed to among the Council, Bonneville Power Administration and the region's fishery managers and tribes.
+Sequencing and scheduling of project review are based on the annual project review procedures agreed to among the Council, Bonneville Power Administration, ISRP, and the region's fishery managers and tribes.
 The review of direct and reimbursable projects are scheduled to provide the Council sufficient time to make recommendations to Bonneville and to mesh with funding cycles.